LSSTDESC/SN-PWV/docs/source/overview/plasticc_model.rst

 ===================

 This page outlines the data model for PLaSTICC simulations used by the parent project.

-.. important:: This page is **not a complete, formal, or official record** for the described data model.
-As with all pages in this section of the docs, it is intended as a quick reference for use by developers.
+It is **not a complete, formal, or official record** for the described data model.
+It is intended only as a quick reference for use by developers.

 Organizational Model
 --------------------